robbert-vdh/nih-plug/BREAKING_CHANGES.md

 chronological order.
 If a new feature did not require any changes to existing code then it will not be listed here.

+## [2023-01-06]

+- The threads used for the `.schedule_gui()` and `.schedule_background()`
+  methods are now shared between all instances of a plugin.
+This makes `.schedule_gui()` on Linux behave more like it does on Windows and macOS, and there is now only a single background thread instead of each instance spawning their own thread.

 ## [2023-01-05]

 - `Buffer::len()` has been renamed to `Buffer::samples()` to make this less